Nevenall/blades-in-the-dark/src/01-the-basics.md

 ### Development

-To move up the ladder and develop your crew, you need /rep/. /Rep/ is a measure of clout and renown.
-When you accrue enough /rep/, the other factions take you more seriously and you attract the support needed to develop and grow.
+To move up the ladder and develop your crew, you need {rep}. {Rep} is a measure of clout and renown.
+When you accrue enough {rep}, the other factions take you more seriously and you attract the support needed to develop and grow.

-When you complete a score, your crew earns **2 **/rep/.
-If the target of the score is higher Tier than your crew, you get **+1 /rep/ per Tier higher**.
-If the target of the score is lower Tier, you get **-1 /rep/ per Tier lower** (minimum zero).
+When you complete a score, your crew earns **2 **{rep}.
+If the target of the score is higher Tier than your crew, you get **+1 {rep} per Tier higher**.
+If the target of the score is lower Tier, you get **-1 {rep} per Tier lower** (minimum zero).

-You need **12 /rep/** to fill the /rep/ tracker on your crew sheet.
+You need **12 {rep}** to fill the {rep} tracker on your crew sheet.
 When you fill the tracker, do one of the following:

-- If your hold is weak, it becomes strong. **Reset your**/rep/**to zero**.
+- If your hold is weak, it becomes strong. **Reset your**{rep}**to zero**.
 - If your hold is strong, you can pay to increase your crew Tier by one.
-This costs /coin/ equal to your **new Tier x 8**.
-As long as your /rep/ tracker is full, you don’t earn new /rep/ (12 is the max).
-Once you pay and increase your Tier, **reset your /rep/ to zero** and **reduce your hold to weak**.
+This costs {coin} equal to your **new Tier x 8**.
+As long as your {rep} tracker is full, you don’t earn new {rep} (12 is the max).
+Once you pay and increase your Tier, **reset your {rep} to zero** and **reduce your hold to weak**.

 ### Turf

 Another way to contribute to the crew’s development is by acquiring **turf**.
-When you seize and hold territory, you establish a more stable basis for your /rep/.
+When you seize and hold territory, you establish a more stable basis for your {rep}.
 Each piece of turf that you claim represents abstracted support for the crew (often a result of the fear you instill in the citizens on that turf).

-Turf is marked on your /rep/ tracker (see the example below).
-Each piece of turf you hold reduces the /rep/ cost to develop by one.
-So, if you have 2 turf, you need 10 /rep/ to develop.
-If you have 4 turf, you need 8 /rep/ to develop. **You can hold a maximum of 6 turf.** When you develop and reset your /rep/, **you keep the marks from all the turf you hold.**
+Turf is marked on your {rep} tracker (see the example below).
+Each piece of turf you hold reduces the {rep} cost to develop by one.
+So, if you have 2 turf, you need 10 {rep} to develop.
+If you have 4 turf, you need 8 {rep} to develop. **You can hold a maximum of 6 turf.** When you develop and reset your {rep}, **you keep the marks from all the turf you hold.**

 @TODO table p37